 Of course such algorithms are not perfect, pretrained models are able to detect letters that are clearly visible and in common fonts.
 For cases with noisy pictures or fancy fonts training a model may be a better solution, even though a huge training set is required, but even then model will not be error-prone.

 Optical character recognition is most often used for digitalization of printed documents.

-Today, AI technology has a big potential and automates work in various industries and actions.
+Today, AI technology has big potential and automates work in various industries and actions.
 Machine Translation can be called also as a private machine translation engine.
 That is, the case where translator (human) has his/her own machine translation engine at his/her disposal for translations.
 Adaptive machine learning translation engine is self-learning.
-This kind of algorithm adapts and learns in real time as segments are translated using the software.
+This kind of algorithm adapts and even learns in real time as segments are translated using the software.

 All changes are therefore made instantly in the text which makes the text more coherent and adapted to customised analysis.
 Data is the key to this system, as it drives the analysis.
 To sum up, if the subject matter to be analysed increases, translations will approximate human translations in terms of quality and fluidity.

 Chatbots and virtual assistants are used to automatically answer questions, they are designed to understand natural language and give an appropriate answer by generating natural language.
 These intelligent machines are becoming more common on the front lines of customer service because they can help teams in answering 80% of basic questions and directing more complicated problems to human agents.
 Furthermore, such NLP applications are gaining popularity every year.